 Furthermore, IMI will explore possible expansions of the KUL case study carried out in 2015 on IP and business outcomes of six IMI projects, notably by including a macroeconomic perspective.

-Concerning the activities to support and monitor IMI projects, IMI JU has awarded a tender to provide projects with the necessary expertise and support in the development of business cases, and sustainability plans.
+Concerning the activities to support and monitor IMI projects, IMI JU will launch a tender procedure to provide projects with the necessary legal and financial expertise and support to explore and implement sustainability plans.